Genez-io/techsylvania_workshop/wiki.md

 4. Get API Key for themoviedb
  - Go to https://www.themoviedb.org/signup and create an account
  - After logged in with success to go https://www.themoviedb.org/settings/api/new?type=developer and fill the form
- - Get the API key and store it somewhere safe, we will need it later on
+ - Get the JWT from `API Read Access Token` and store it somewhere safe, we will need it later on

 ### Clone the template
 Clone the following repo: